LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 The package project .csproj has already been configured to have the `umbraco-marketplace` tag on the nuget package.
 This means that the Marketplace will automatically find and index the package once you have published it to nuget.
 If you don't want that to happen then remove this tag.

-Before you publish your package on nuget you really should update:
+Before you publish your package on nuget you should update:

 - The `.csproj` in the package project and set the Title property (and check the others)
 - `\.github\README.md` - this is the readme of your open source repository on GitHub